sneakyweasel/quintessence/README.md

 ## Todos

+- [ ] Display radar graph of quantum circuit results
 - [ ] Package code into a docker instance
-- [ ] Add more quantum circuits variables
-- [ ] Display polar graph of quantum circuit results
 - [ ] Generate more interesting storylines
 - [ ] Provide better explanation of what we are doing
 - [ ] Display generated images from the storyline steps